AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/07_serialization/doc.md

 ## Serialization

-*Serialization* means converting an object in memory to a format that can be stored in a text file, or in a binary file.
+*Serialization* means converting an object in memory to a representation that can be stored in a text file, or in a binary file.
 *Deserialization* means converting from this file back into an object in memory.